 You will need to record the details of your sources to use in your reference list/bibliography.

-The following website gives you tips on how to take notes that will be useful for your assignments.
+The following website provides useful tips on how to take note: